HomeDing/homeding.github.io/boards/esp32s3/lilygo-t-display-s3.md

 The touch controller goes beyond the graphics surface and when touching the soft button marked with a circle below the display the touch controller reports a touch event on location ???

+## Buttons

+The board is equipped with 3 momentary buttons:

+* The reset button is reachable at the side of the main board.
+* The Boot button is connected to GPIO0 as usual.
+It is located **???** left to the USB-C port.
+* THe Key Button is connected to GPIO14 and is located **???** left to the USB-C port.

+The Key button and the Boot button can be used for functional purpose when the device has booted.

 ## Power

 The board can be powered through the USB-C connector.
 It does not support the complete USB-C specification, especially not the